-As part of its new energy roundtable series, AGSIW was pleased to host a roundtable discussion with Majid Jafar, CEO of Crescent Petroleum, in conversation with Roger Diwan, vice president of IHS Financial Services at IHS Markit.
+As part of its energy series, AGSIW was pleased to host a roundtable discussion with Majid Jafar, CEO of Crescent Petroleum, in conversation with Roger Diwan, vice president of IHS Financial Services at IHS Markit.

 Majid Jafar began by outlining how the energy sector has changed over the years.
 About 20 years ago, oil was $12 dollars per barrel and natural gas was $60 dollars per barrel.
 Inversely, oil is now $60 dollars per barrel and natural gas is $12 dollars per barrel.
 The United States is converting import terminals to export terminals to compete with countries like Qatar, and is already supplying markets in the Gulf Arab states.
 Jafar identified a unique combination of factors that have brought success to the United States, such as the trading prices of crude and gas, unrivaled pipeline infrastructure, and the depth of capital markets.
 Additionally, Jafar stated, the United States is the only country where the landowner owns mineral rights, including petroleum, whereas in the rest of the world those are sovereign rights.
 Despite these unique circumstances, which cannot be exactly replicated by other countries, Jafar suggested there are key lessons that the world can learn from the United States.